 Pedestrian border crossing

-Land border crossing by car / bus
+Land border crossings by car / bus

 /

-Land border crossing by train
+Land border crossings by train

 Disclaimer : there are no trains running between Russia and european countries (Finland, Estonia etc) at the moment.

-River border crossing by ferry
+River border crossings by ferry

-Passenger port
+Passenger ports

 Disclaimer : these sea ports have a passenger terminal, and some are only for cruise ships, so it doesn’t mean there are international ferries travelling there.